Suresh-2006/Linux-IPC-Shared-memory/README.md

 Ex06-Linux IPC-Shared-memory

 # AIM:
-To Write a C program that illustrates two processes communicating using shared memory.
+To Write a C program that illustrates two processes communicating using shared memory..

 # DESIGN STEPS: